pauldorn/webdev/README.md

 # Dockerized Web IDEs

-# Always current webstorm and cllion in Docker Container
+# Always current WebStorm and CLion in Docker Container

 # What does it do?
 Runs Webstorm or CLion (JetBrains) in a docker container.